Massive Twitter Hack Hits Obama, Biden, Bloomberg, Musk, Kanye, Gates, More

 — Twitter Support (@TwitterSupport) July 15, 2020

 “We are aware of a security incident impacting accounts on Twitter.
 We are investigating and taking steps to fix it.
-We will update everyone shortly,” said an official Twitter account,
+We will update everyone shortly,” said an official Twitter account.

+In response to the hack, Twitter has apparently locked all verified Twitter accounts, commonly referred to as “blue check” accounts.
+In response, non-verified accounts have begun to celebrate:

 This is a developing story.

-Note: Update — Added the fact that Twitter has locked all verified accounts on the platform.